SerayaEryn/fast-date-format/README.md

 #### cache (optional)

 Enables caching to increase formatting speed if set to `true`.
-This is restricted to formats without milliseconds.
 Defaults to `false`.

 ### DateFormat#format([date])